IVSoftware/loading-window/README.md

-I believe that what you're seeing is the same problem behavior and the same solution as described here: https://stackoverflow.com/a/79006823

-In short, one needs to be _very_ careful about showing a window before the `MainWindow` handle is created.
-Otherwize the framework can interpret that transient window as being the application main with unpredictable consequences.
+The basic issue is that one needs to be _very_ careful about showing a window before the `MainWindow` handle is created.
+Otherwise the framework can interpret that transient window as being "the" application main with unpredictable consequences.
 This means that an ideal place to show something like `LoadingWindow` is in the `Loaded` event of `MainWindow` after making sure that you keep the main hidden until authorization has been obtained.
+(This is similar to my answer [here](https://stackoverflow.com/a/79006823).)

 ~~~